evans36/lakemichigan/README.md

 Temperature data use version 2.4 of Windsond's radiation correction algorithm.
 Data are not quality controlled beyond standard Windsond internal quality-control procedures.

-Data collected during mission 1 (1 June 2023) were presented at the AMS's 32nd Conference on Weather Analysis and Forecasting:
+Overarching project goals and data collected during mission 1 (1 June 2023) were presented at the AMS's 32nd Conference on Weather Analysis and Forecasting:

 <p><i>DeYoung, C., and C. Evans, 2023: <a href="https://ams.confex.com/ams/WAFNWPMS/meetingapp.cgi/Paper/425215">A Preliminary Assessment of the High-Resolution Rapid Refresh Model’s Ability to Predict the Great Lakes Lake-Breeze Front and Marine Atmospheric Boundary Layer</a>.
 Abstract, 32nd Conf. on Weather Analysis and Forecasting, Amer.
 Meteor.
 Soc., Madison, WI, 86.</i>